Moche culture: Moche cultural sphere

 The Moche cultural sphere is centered on several valleys on the north coast of Peru in the regions of La Libertad, Lambayeque, Jequetepeque, Chicama, Moche, Virú, Chao, Santa, and Nepena.
 It occupied 250 miles of desert coastline and up to 50 miles inland.

 The Huaca del Sol, a pyramidal adobe structure on the Rio Moche, was the largest pre-Columbian structure in Peru.
 It was partly destroyed when Spanish Conquistadors looted its graves for gold in the 16th century.
 The nearby Huaca de la Luna is better preserved, with many of its interior walls still filled with many colorful murals and complex iconography.
 The site has been under professional archaeological excavation since the early 1990s.

 Other major Moche sites include Sipán, Loma Negra, Dos Cabezas, Pacatnamu, the El Brujo complex, Mocollope, Cerro Mayal, Galindo, Huanchaco, and Pañamarka.

 Their adobe huacas have been mostly destroyed by looters and natural forces over the last 1,300 years.
 The surviving ones show that the coloring of their murals was quite vibrant.

 Southern and Northern Moche

 Map of the region of the Bishopric of Trujillo shows the two different Mochica cultures.

 Two distinct regions of the Moche civilization have been identified, Southern and Northern Moche, with each area probably corresponding to a different political entity.
+In the past, Moche was thought to be one single culture, region, and state system.
+The idea of the Moche being two separate regions came to be through studying changes in Moche pottery over time.
+This concept was proposed by Rafael Larco Hoyle, who is the founder of current Moche studies, and it was so widely accepted that for many years, only a small number of radiocarbon analyses were done for the Moche.

 The Southern Moche region, believed to be the heartland of the culture, originally comprised the Chicama and Moche valleys, and was first described by Rafael Larco Hoyle.
 The Huaca del Sol-Huaca de la Luna site was probably the capital of this region.
+There is a large mural of warriors and prisoners at the Huaca de La Luna that changes direction when it reaches a building in the plaza called the "recinto 1".
+When the mural reaches recinto 1, the figure turns 90 degrees and starts moving along a different wall.
+This is considered a "liminal space".
+Recinto 1 was a building that sat on a raised platform in the plaza and was decorated very elaborately.
 The Northern Moche region includes three valley systems: